Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Keywords: coin, Augustus; history; Julius Caesar

-Obverse: head of a herm with the features of Octavian; the thunderbolt associates the herm with Jupiter.
+Obverse: head of a herm with the features of Octavian (smaller version).
+The thunderbolt behind associates the herm with Jupiter.

-Reverse: togate Octavian sitting on the sella curulis; the pose is reminiscent of Pheidias's cult statue of Zeus from Olympia, for he holds a winged victory in his right hand.
+Reverse: togate Octavian sitting on the sella curulis (smaller version).
+The pose is reminiscent of Pheidias's cult statue of Zeus from Olympia, for he holds a winged victory in his right hand.

 Keywords: coin, Augustus; history